Chisel-toothed kangaroo rat: Diet

 D. microps is a facultative specialist, and the only foliovore in the Dipodomys genus.
-60 - 80% of its diet consists of the Atriplex confertifolia's leaves.
+60 - 80% of its diet consists of Atriplex confertifolia leaves.
 They do consume some seed and insects, however, this is a small portion of their diet.
 This desert shrub, Atriplex confertifolia, is adapted to desert life by encrusting its leaf surfaces with a layer of salt crystals, this has a dual purpose, one of which is to reflect incoming solar radiation which help maintain its water homeostasis, and secondly it is a defense against herbivory.
 D. microps have adapted morphologically, physiologically, and behaviorally to overcome this defense mechanism.
 They have evolved their lower incisors to become flat, broad, and chisel-shaped, which is a unique to character among the kangaroo rats.

 They collect the leaves of the Atriplex shrub and stuff it into their cheek pouch and take it back to their burrows.
 They have been found to have caches of leaves of up 250g.
 Their unique incisors are used to scrape/strip the epidermis and the salt layer off of the leaf by repeatedly pulling the leaf downward and perpendicular to its lower incisors.
 This is then repeated on the other side till the inner tissue, consisting of the parenchyma, vascular tissue, bundle sheath, and the mesophyl, which is then consumed.
 This part of the leaf has a water content of up to 80% in the spring, and D. microps obtains its water from the leaves.
 Another adaptation to assist with the consumption is that the upper lip closes off the mouth cavity which reduces the amount of salt entering or falling into the mouth.